ahance/keeganj.com/content/posts/infinity-and-negative-zero-in-javascript.md

 NaN
 ```

 Stringifying `Infinity` can be a sensitive endeavor.
-String interpolation yeilds `"Infinity"`, while JSON stringifying strangely yields `"null"`.
+String interpolation yields `"Infinity"`, while JSON stringifying strangely yields `"null"`.
 Pay attention to how your results are serialized.

 ```js
 > JSON.stringify(Infinity)